 When children reach school age and are still wearing diapers they’re more likely to suffer unwanted humiliation due to the fact that they are struggling with something so basic while all the other kids can do it without any messy accidents.

-→ Read more: How to potty train a boy?
+→ Read more: How to toilet train a boy?

 Potty Training 101